 As mayor in 2011, Silva founded Walnut Creek Community Service Day, which she still co-chairs.
-Community Service Day 2012 featured 1,200 volunteers contributing more than 5,000 hours to help 45 community projects for schools, libraries, open spaces, parks, the arts, and community service organizations.
+Over its four years, Community Service Day has involved an average 1,200 volunteers each year, contributing nearly 20,000 cumulative hours to complete projects for schools, libraries, open spaces, parks, the arts, and community service organizations.
 The Community Service Day effort was honored to receive a 2012 Helen Putnam Award for excellence from the League of California Cities.

-In her role as a council member, Silva has served on the Council’s Housing Committee, Finance Committee, Community Development Block Grant and Community Service Grants Committee, and the Youth and Family Services Committee.
+In her role as a council member, Silva has served on numerous Council committees: Finance, Public Education, Housing, Community Development Block Grant and Community Service Grants Committee, and Youth and Family Services.
 She has served on ad hoc committees for economic development, for the planned improvements to Broadway Plaza, and for the Walnut Creek Transit Village.
-She currently serves as the Council liaison to Walnut Creek Downtown; she was previously a liaison to the Walnut Creek Chamber of Commerce Tourism Business Improvement District, to Rossmoor and to the Diablo Regional Arts Association.
+She has served as the Council liaison to Walnut Creek Downtown, the Walnut Creek Chamber of Commerce Tourism Business Improvement District, Rossmoor and the Diablo Regional Arts Association.

-This year, Silva is serving as the president of the East Bay Division, League of California Cities, which comprises the 33 cities of Contra Costa and Alameda counties.
+Silva is actively involved both regionally and at the state level in the League of California Cities.
+She was 2013 president and is currently immediate past president of the League’s East Bay Division, which comprises the 33 cities of Contra Costa and Alameda counties.
 Previously, she was a Division director.
-At the state level, Silva has served as a member of the League’s Housing, Community and Economic Development Committee (2010, 2011, 2012, 2013).
-She currently is one of 16 city representatives on the League’s Strategic Initiatives Task Force.
-In 2009, she served on the League’s Community Services Committee.
-In September 2010 and again in 2011, she appeared as a panel member during the League’s annual conference, speaking on how cities are surviving the fiscal crisis.
+At the state level, Silva has served as a member of the League’s Housing, Community and Economic Development Policy Committee (2010-2015) and is serving in 2015 as its vice chair.
+Previously, she served on the Community Services Policy Committee.
+In 2012-13, Silva was one of 16 city representatives on the League’s Strategic Initiatives Task Force.
+In September 2010 and again in 2011, she appeared as a panel member during the League’s annual conference, speaking on how cities were surviving the fiscal crisis.

-For our libraries, Silva co-chaired the Yes -- A New Walnut Creek Library Committee, working for passage of Measure R (Fall 2005) and Proposition 81 (June 2006).
+· For our libraries, Silva was a member of the capital campaign committee for the Walnut Creek Library, which raised more than $5 million for the new facility.
+In 2010 and 2012, she co-chaired Authors under the Stars, the annual gala for Walnut Creek’s libraries.
+Silva co-chaired the Yes -- A New Walnut Creek Library Committee, working for passage of Measure R (Fall 2005) and Proposition 81 (June 2006).
 She has served as a member of the City’s Library Advisory Team and worked with the Walnut Creek Library Foundation.
 She was a member of the campaign committee for Measure Q, which brought extended library hours to Walnut Creek (2002).

-Silva also has been active in youth and youth sports programs in the community.
-She served as a director and scholarship chair of the Walnut Creek Fountain for Youth Foundation.
+· For local youth, Silva served as a director and scholarship chair of the Walnut Creek Fountain for Youth Foundation.
 She served on the Board of Directors of the Walnut Creek Soccer Club for six years (1999-2004), managing fields, game scheduling, referees and registration.
 She is a past president and four-year member of the Board of the Walnut Creek Swim Conference (2001-2004).
-She is a past mother advisor of the Concord chapter of the Rainbow Girls, a Masonic youth organization.
+She is a past mother advisor of the Concord chapter of California Rainbow Girls, a Masonic youth organization.
 In 2004, she served on the Sister City committee for the visit of the youth soccer team from Siofok, Hungary.